apache/spark-website/README.md

   dev/spark-test-image-util/docs/
 ```

-Once the image is built, navigate to the spark-website root directory, run the script
+Once the image is built, navigate to the `spark-website` root directory, run the script which processes
-to process the Markdown files.
-Note: Replace `/path/to/spark-website`
-in the command below with the *absolute path* to your local website directory.
+the Markdown files in the Docker container.
 ```
 SPARK_WEBSITE_PATH="/path/to/spark-website" sh .dev/build-docs.sh
 ```